Why attend as Buyer?

 - Untapped consumer spending potential.

-- Duty-free benefits for the USA, EU and China.
+- Duty-free benefits for the USA, Europe, and China.

-- Key investment opportunities – right now, Africa offers the best return-on-investment in the world and it is projected to stay on top until at least 2025.
+- Key investment opportunities with the best return-on-investment in the world – it is projected to stay on top until at least 2025.

-- Brands that source in Africa meet their sustainability objectives, by buying African durable and eco-friendly products.
+- Brands that source in West Africa meet their sustainability objectives by buying African products.

-- As costs rise in Asia, Africa offers brands long-term advantages and duty-free benefits with the USA, Europe and China.
+- As costs rise in Asia and South America, West Africa offers brands long-term advantages due to lower cost of living and duty-free benefits with the USA, Europe, and China.

 Why technology from Africa?

-- Local solutions specifically crafted to local problems, taking into count digitization levels, local consumer behaviour and connectivity.
+- Local solutions specifically crafted to local problems, taking digitization levels, local consumer behaviour, and connectivity into account.

-- Thriving technology ecosystem attracting growing foreign investment from Venture Capitals.
+- A thriving tech ecosystem increasingly attracting foreign investment from Venture Capitals (VCs).

-- Favourable time zones within ECOWAS and to Europe.
+- Favourable time zones to trade with ECOWAS countries and Europe.